xmichelleyang/endgame/milestone4.md

 ### Profile Page

 ## UI Skeleton Improvements
-...
+Previously, the data was displayed in cards with no data inside.
+Now, each card is displayed with the most pertinent information, the dosage required and the side effects.
+In addition, the Medicine Page and Profile page cards match the home screen cards now (they are not gray).
+Also, the Medicine page cards are now more spaced out and accurately displays information about a medicine.
+We also have slowly begun to add fonts and colors to our skeleton as you can see on our Home page and Login page.

 ## Non-Trivial Actions
 1. Users can add a new medication that they are to take weekly.
-That medicine will get saved into our database and displayed on multiple sections of our application
+That medicine will get saved into our database and displayed on multiple sections of our application.
+Once logged in, users need to press the + button at the bottom of the page.
+Then, each field is to be filled out accordingly.
+Once done, the user can press the Add button at the bottom of the page.

-2. Users can view which medicines they need to take each day.
+2. Users can view which medicines they need to take each day in many places, and also view specific information about that medicine.
+Users can do this by navigating to the Profile page on the bottom bar.
+Then, after scrolling down, all the medications that the user has added to their account is shown with the dosage and side effects.
+These cards can be clicked which would bring you to a page all about that one particular medicine.